 However, starting a new software development project from scratch is also associated with multiple risks similar to those we’ve discussed above.

-Enhancing your development team with a business analyst can help you mitigate these risks in a timely manner, increasing your project’s chances for success.
+Enhancing your team with a business analyst at project discovery phase of the development can help you mitigate these risks in a timely manner, increasing your project’s chances for success.

 In particular, our business analysts can help your project with: